 The saga of Diamond Dallas Page seems more akin to a Horatio Alger tale than a wrestling biography.
 Although flavored with grandiosity and passion, it is the story of a man’s dedication and determination to become a star in professional wrestling despite the odds and the naysayers standing in his way.

 In light of this success, it surprised many when Page left the AWA and ventured down to the Florida Championship Wrestling territory where he served as a color commentator alongside the legendary Gordon Solie.
-In addition to this new job, he actually sought work in other wrestling promotion (including the World Wrestling Federation and World Championship Wrestling).
-When Florida Championship Wrestling closed down, he joined WCW as an announcer and eventually was called upon to serve as a manager again, this time for the Fabulous Freebirds.
+In addition to this new job, he actually sought work in other wrestling promotion (including the World Wrestling Federation (WWF) and World Championship Wrestling (WCW)).
+In 1990, he gained a tryout as an announcer for the WWF but wasn’t hired.
+He was able to appear at Wrestlemania VI, however, as he drove “Rhythm and Blues” (The Honky Tonk Man and Greg Valentine) to the ring in his iconic pink Cadillac.
+When Championship Wrestling from Florida closed down, he joined WCW as an announcer and eventually was called upon to serve as a manager again, this time for the Fabulous Freebirds.
 The Freebirds were comprised of Michael P.S.
 Hayes and Ron Garvin and in 1991 they succeeded in winning the NWA tag team title.
 Page next took on a young wrestler named Scott Hall who then performed under the moniker “the Diamond Studd.”
 Accompanied to the rings each night by a bevy of “Diamond Dolls,” Page often became physically active in helping Hall.
 As a result, several people recommended that he enter the WCW Power Plant training school and learn the ropes of performing inside of the ring.
 He did so and saw his first “official” mat action on November 18, 1991 as Hall’s tag team partner against Kevin Sullivan and the Assassin.
 After a year of very limited success, his career was put in jeopardy when he tore the rotator cuff in his shoulder in a match against Shanghai Pierce and was put out of action for 11 months.
 He was subsequently released by WCW.

 Undaunted, Page determined to continue improving his character and sought the help of Jake “the Snake” Roberts.
 Roberts advised on the psychological aspects of the business and after his injury had healed he made his way back to WCW, which was now under the direction of his former announcing partner Eric Bischoff.
 Bischoff saw talent in Page and took a gamble on him, giving him a minor push along with a bodyguard and a valet (his real-life wife Kimberly) who was referred to as the Diamond Doll.
 He finally found his first bit of success at the 1995 Fall Brawl pay per view event where he defeated the Renegade to gain the WCW television title.
 Just when it seemed he was climbing the ladder towards success, he was booked in some of the most ridiculous and embarrassing angles in recent memory (including one where he stole Kimberly’s $1 million in bingo winnings and then lost it all).
 Losing feuds to Johnny B. Badd (Marc Mero) and the Booty Man (Ed Leslie), Page seemed to be back at square one in his career.